 The movement of the human body is a fascinating thing.
 Most of us don’t even think twice about it.
 But it is important, and there are many careers that make it their priority to study how it works and help athletes and people who are injured, disabled, or want to improve their mobility.
 An Applied Human and Sport Physiology degree can help prepare you for careers in sports medicine, athletic training, physical therapy, occupational therapy, and chiropractic medicine.
 You’ll study anatomy and physiology, biomechanics, and injury identification, treatment, and prevention.
-And you’ll be ready to take on a variety of careers in the popular field of health and wellness.
+And you’ll be ready to take on a variety of careers in the field of allied health and sports medicine.

 Recommended preparation: Students considering this major should have a minimum of one year of biology, one year of chemistry, 3.0 high school GPA, and an ACT score of at least 25.